Frank Sepe: Biography

 Sepe also is a photographer.
 He has photographed celebrities, pro athletes and fitness model.
 He has shot covers for dozens of magazines and ad campaigns for METRX and WW Nutrition.
 He has published three books in the health & fitness/nutrition fields, in what became a series based on his first book, The Truth (Hay House, 2004).

 In 2009, Sepe launched his own brand of health and fitness products on the Home Shopping Network in the United States, "Frank Sepe Fitness as a Lifestyle".
-His debut on the network was on July 28, 2009 and sold out all his product in record time.
+His debut on the network was on July 28, 2009, and sold out all his product in record time.
 He will be featured regularly on HSN selling health-based products.
 Sepe wrote two new books for HSN, Fitness as a Lifestyle and a companion book, 100 Questions and Answers about Training and Nutrition.

-Sepe is 6’2" (188 cm) tall and weighs 220 lbs (104 kg).
+Sepe is 6 ft 2 in tall and weighs 220 lb.